loklak/loklak_server/docs/index.rst

    Architecture <misc/architecture>
    Parsers <misc/parsers>
-   Services <misc/Services>

 This is a server application which is able to collect messages from various sources, including Twitter.
 This server contains a search index and a peer-to-peer index sharing interface.

-Why should I use Loklak?
+Why should I use loklak?
 ------------------------

 If you like to be anonymous when searching things, want to archive Tweets or